 Requesting public information is simple.
-Here is how to make a successful Public Information Act (PIA) request.
+Here's what you need to know to make a successful Public Information Act (PIA) request.

 A public information request must be in writing to the governmental body you believe maintains the documents.
 However, your written request needs to be for information already in existence.
 A governmental body is not required to answer questions, perform legal research, or create new information in response to your public information request.